openhwgroup/programs/cores/cv32e40p/user_manual/source/instruction_fetch.rst

 Instruction Fetch
 =================

-The instruction fetcher of the CV32E40P is able to supply one instruction to the ID stage per cycle if the external bus interface is able to serve one instruction per cycle.
+The Instruction Fetch (IF) stage of the CV32E40P is able to supply one instruction to the Instruction Decode (ID ) stage per cycle if the external bus interface is able to serve one instruction per cycle.
 In case of executing compressed instructions, on average less than one 32-bit instruction fetch will we needed per instruction in the ID stage.
-The (internal) instruction address is half-word-aligned due to the support of compressed instructions.
-It is not possible to jump to instruction addresses that have the LSB bit set.

 For optimal performance and timing closure reasons, a prefetcher is used which fetches instructions via the external bus interface from for example